zerofinancial/JTAppleCalendar/README.md

 - [x] Ability to scroll to any month by simply using the date
 - [x] Ability to design your calendar [however you want.](https://github.com/patchthecode/JTAppleCalendar/issues/2) You want it, you build it
 - [x] [Complete Documentation](http://cocoadocs.org/docsets/JTAppleCalendar)

-### IMPORTANT: Tutorials and guide is now on [patchthecode.github.io](https://patchthecode.github.io/)
-___

-1. **Version 5.0.1 is the final version to support Swift 2.**
-2. Upcoming versions will all be in swift 3.
-Pre-release is on master branch.

 ## Author